lorin/ansible-mezzanine/README.md

 * Redis
 * Python redis library

-Redis and the Python redis library are because this has fact caching enabled.
+Redis and the Python redis library are requirements because the ansible.cfg is configured for fact caching enabled.

+You don't need Redis or the Python redis library if you turn off fact caching.
-You can turn off fact caching by editing ansible.cfg and commenting out the line:
+You can turn it off by editing ansible.cfg and commenting out the line:

     fact_caching = redis